Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-availability.md

 ## Automatically Changing the Status of a Service

-Through the business process designer it is possible to automate the changing of the status of a service using the Automated Task node and the Request > Request Service > Update Service Status option from within business processes.
+Through the workflow designer it is possible to automate the changing of the status of a service using the Automated Task node and the Request > Request Service > Update Service Status option from within workflows.

 ## Availability Metrics